JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

      violation.
 Local leaf optimality therefore did not predict flattened whole-design QoR, and exact subtract boundaries were retained as an internal mechanism rather than made the ordinary allocation policy.
-   - `SPLIT_KIND_MUX_BITS` (integer MUX): the initial landscape deliberately exposes only the normal operation-output boundary.
-A typed physical placement may split the output bit-vector, however, making each stage's select drive only that chunk.
+   - `SPLIT_KIND_MUX_BITS` (every built-in MUX): the initial landscape deliberately exposes only the normal operation-output boundary.
+A typed physical placement may split the packed output bits, however, making each stage's select drive only that chunk.
+Aggregate data uses the generated `c_structs_pkg` SLV conversion functions around the stage-local selection.
      This is the mechanism used by the bounded same-depth-neighbor refinement below.
-   - `SPLIT_KIND_1LL` ("one logic level" — non-integer MUX/AND/OR/XOR/NOT/NEGATE/MULT):
+   - `SPLIT_KIND_1LL` ("one logic level" — AND/OR/XOR/NOT/NEGATE/MULT):
      these generators (`stage_for_1ll`) always place the *whole* operation in exactly one stage no matter the latency — only the register *boundary* moves.
 Latency 1 puts the op in stage 0 or 1 depending on which side of